samhachem99/CS533_Final_Project/README.md

-# CS533_Final_Project
+# CUDA/Charm++/MPI Kernel and Task Scheduler
-The final project for CS533 SP22
+A Scheduler Built in Charm++/CUDA and MPI/CUDA for Kernel Scheduling